minoki/rounded-hw/README.md

 Unlike [rounded](https://hackage.haskell.org/package/rounded), this package does not depend on an external C library.

 In addition to `Float` and `Double`, `LongDouble` from [long-double](https://hackage.haskell.org/package/long-double) package is supported on x86.
+There is also support for `Float128` from [float128](https://hackage.haskell.org/package/float128) package under a package flag.

 # API overview